-Iranian drink an average 1.5 kilos of tea per year.
+Iranian drink an average of 1.5 kilos of tea per year.

 Different types of tea

-Tea has different types which usually depends on level of dryness of tea leaves as well as the type of leaf which tea comes from which area: white tea, green tea, black tea and oolong tea.
+Tea has different types which usually depends on the level of dryness of tea leaves as well as the type of leaf which tea comes from which area: white tea, green tea, black tea, and oolong tea.

 Why Iranian tea?

-Tea is originated from China and India considers itself as another owner of tea industry in the world.
-Tea cultivating in Iran doesn’t have the long history of these two countries but the specific climate of northern Iran which has a good moisture and is mountainous can provide a great product.
+Tea is originated from China and India considers itself as another owner of the tea industry in the world.
+The tea cultivating in Iran doesn’t have the long history of these two countries but the specific climate of northern Iran which has good moisture and is mountainous can provide a great product.
 Iranian tea is one of the cleanest tea in the world.
-Mountainous climate of northern Iran is greatly effective in improvement of the taste.
-Although many consider that color of tea as a sign of quality but in fact the color of tea doesn’t matter and tea drinks that have less color usually have more quality.
+The mountainous climate of northern Iran is greatly effective in improvement of the taste.
+Although many consider that color of tea as a sign of quality, in fact, the color of tea doesn’t matter and tea drinks that have less color usually have more quality.
 Even though Iranian tea doesn’t have much color, it has the taste of its own and has many supporters in different parts of the world.

 How to brew the Iranian tea?

 Every morning in all houses all over Iran, a gas burner flickers under a kettle that will continue to boil all day, it boils through the morning until late in the evening.
 Most meeting or formal occasions will begin with the offering of tea and most meals will end with it.